 1080 is an odourless, tasteless concentrated solution that has a coloured dye added for identification of the toxin.
-It is used for poisoning of wild dogs by incorporating it into fresh, dried or processed meat baits.
+It is used for poisoning of foxes by incorporating it into fresh, dried or processed meat baits.
 Poisoned baits are distributed either on the ground by hand or from the air in a helicopter or fixed-wing aircraft.
-Ground baiting procedures are described in NSWDOG SOP4 Ground Baiting of Wild Dogs with sodium fluoroacetate (1080).
+Good baiting technique helps to minimise the risk to non-target species and maximise the effect on targeted fox populations.
+Ground baiting procedures are more common for fox control in NSW and are described in NSWFOX SOP1 Ground Baiting of Foxes with 1080.

-This standard operating procedure (SOP) is a guide only; it does not replace or override the relevant NSW or federal legislation.
+This standard operating procedure (SOP) is a guide only; it does not replace or override the relevant legislation that applies in NSW.
 The SOP should only be used subject to the applicable legal requirements (including WHS) operating in the relevant jurisdiction.